-hroughout recorded history, the Financial Capital of The World has never been in a fixed location.
-"In the future, everyone will be world-famous for 15 minutes," is one thing Andy Warhol will always be famous for saying.
+throughout recorded history.
+Andy Warhol's famous words "In the future, everyone will be world-famous for 15 minutes", is one thing he will always be famous for saying.
 Nevertheless, from an economic standpoint, it is absolutely true.
-If this were not a true statement, we would all be speaking Babylonian today.
+If this was not a true statement, we would all be speaking Babylonian today.

-Of course, everywhere that has ever occupied that lofty position also assumes that they will retain that stature indefinitely.
-No one ever thinks for one moment that there is a clock ticking away that defines their destiny.
+Of course, everyone who has ever occupied that lofty position also assumes that they will retain that stature indefinitely.
+Nobody ever thinks for one moment that there is a clock ticking away that defines their destiny.

-A nation does not rise to the top entirely by its own merits.
+A nation rises to the top not entirely by its own merits.
 As they say, it takes two to tango.
 The natural cycle of life of empires, nations, and city states is hallmarked with the abuse of government, official greed, and delusional arrogance.
 They will typically assume the posture as a government grows of benevolence, authoritarian when it convinces itself it is for the good of the people, and then the final state of madness where it no longer believes what it does is for the people, but the people merely serve the state.
 Like a human being, we are born in innocence, mature in self-interest, and finally go out far too often with regrets or dementia.

-This is one of those moments in history where the balance of financial power will shift from the West to the East.
+This is one of those moments in history were the balance of financial power will shift from the West to the East.
 It is not merely the prowess of China that will accomplish this amazing shift, it is the West's turn to collapse from the distortion of economics ushered in by Karl Marx.